 - 1. Enhance and broaden efforts to reach out to local construction and construction-related businesses-specifically, those based in communities where district schoolchildren live-and engage them in the school district's bond construction program. - 2.
-Enhance and broaden existing efforts to reach out to those who are traditionally underrepresented, Emerging Business Enterprises (EBE) and related stakeholders who have not yet been engaged in the district's construction program.
+Enhance and broaden existing efforts to reach out to and engage with those who are traditionally underrepresented, Emerging Business Enterprises (EBEs) and related stakeholders who have not yet been involved in the district's construction program.